Botiy/PythonPractice/README.md

-A repository to sumamrize and practice python.
+# A repository to summarize and practice python features.